Cryptocurrency Trading Exchange Or Cryptocurrency CFD? Which Is Better?

 CFD brokers tend to have a good deal of educational materials on their websites and cater to both beginners and experienced traders.
 It won’t be as much of a learning curve.

-Cryptocurrency exchanges are still catching up with CFD brokers and are generally relatively young in comparison.
+Cryptocurrency exchanges are still catching up with Cryptocurrency CFD and are generally relatively young in comparison.

 In the end, it is entirely down to your preferences.
 You may find that one suits your trading style more than the other.